sajidsarker/sajidsarker.github.io/_posts/2023-02-09-evaluating-predictive-models.md

 Additionally, the residual is scaled according to the data, making it difficult to compare the accuracy of predictive models with residuals computed on differently scaled data.

 ### Computing Mean Squared Error (MSE)

+The **Mean Squared Error** again calculates the average of the difference between predictions and actual observations.

 ```python
 def compute_mse(predictions: np.ndarray, actuals: np.ndarray) -> float:
     return np.mean(np.power(predictions-actuals, 2))
 ```

+Unlike **MAE**, the **MSE** is non-negative, continuous, and differentiable, making it well-suited for optimisation.
+However, the problems of data scaling persists.

+This residual can penalise large differences as a property of the square term.
+The double-edged sword is that the impact of outliers disproportionately balloons the degree of error.

 ### Computing Root Mean Squared Error (RMSE)

+This is the same as **MSE**, but we take the square root of the mean of the squared difference in predictions and actual observations.

 ```python
 def compute_rmse(predictions: np.ndarray, actuals: np.ndarray) -> float:
     return np.sqrt(np.mean(np.power(predictions-actuals, 2)))